 Many of the people who come to work with me have been trying to figure out the right career for a long time.
 And during that time, they’ve earnestly tried to fix their career on their own.
-And just about every single one of them has found themselves caught on the career change hamster wheel.
+And just about every single one of them has found themselves caught in a career change loop.
 They’re doing stuff!
 There’s a lot of effort…but it has them going around and around in circles instead of in a clear direction that leads somewhere they’d like to go.

 I want to share what some of these destructive patterns look like, because chances are that you’re trapped in one (or more) of these loops.